-In the beginning, FOSLS was going to pay for the construction.
-However, many requirements put that beyond our reach.
-We have worked with the state park agency.
-The agency believes the value of this project and the unusual aspect of the community's financial support warrant a state grant.
+Funding - In the beginning, FOSLS was going to pay for the construction.
+However, amny requirements put that beyond our reach.
+We have worked with the state park agency The agency believes the value of this project and the ususual aspect of the community's financial support warrant a state grant.
 This is a competitive process.
-Representative Brian Blake suggested we approach Representative Jim Walsh and Senator Dean Takko about including this in the capital budget.
-The money was included in a budget passed during the 2018 Legislative session.

-Back to our part of the funding.
-FOSLS and supporters have guaranteed over $200,000 toward our eventual goal of $250,000.
-So, for e As of today FOSLS has raised donations and pledges of over $200,000.
-We are asking for donations in any amount.
-Any oney not needed for construction will be used to upgrade materials in the building, interior furnishings, outside landscaping or put into a fund for future maintenance .
-If you have questions please call (360) 789-9953 or email Info@FOSLS.org.
-We will post questions of interest on this web site.
-Thank you and enjoy your state parks.
+FOSLS and supporters have guaranteed over $200.0000 toward our eventual goal of @250,000. /we are asking for donations in any amount.
+Any money not needed for construction will be used to upgrade materials in the building (e.g. interior furnishings, outside landscaping, funds for future maintenance)